ut-osa/strata/README.md

 This step requires reboot your machine after installing the new kernel.
 ##### 2. Build glibc

 Building glibc might not be an easy task in some machines.
-We provide pre-built libc binaries.
+We provide pre-built libc binaries in "shim/glibc-build".
 If you keep failing to build glibc, I recommand to use the pre-built glibc for your testing.

 ~~~